MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 ## Don't Forget to Inspect and Adapt Either
 1. There's value in doing a retrospective on the hiring process with your panel and recruiter.
 Include any recent hires too!
-2. You might also look at the numbers and demographics of candidates in each stage of the funnel: are there any signs of bias in your interview process you need to work on?
+2. You might also look at the numbers and demographics of candidates in each stage of the funnel.
+This could highlight some unnoticed signs of bias in your interview process that you need to work on.
 3. look at drop-out rates: are there parts of the process that you can tighten up or change to improve candidates making it to interview e.g. a time-consuming technical test could be cut down.

 Good luck!